Dr. Howard Gittleman takes a hit off a question that’s been giving the web a buzz for some time.

 What about cats?
 They like getting high on catnip.
 What about pot?

-Cats are at high risk for marijuana ingestion because they are drawn to eat the fresh leaves of any pot plant growing in the home or the strong aroma of dried marijuana leaves.
+Cats are at high risk for marijuana ingestion because they are drawn to eat the fresh leaves of any plant growing in the home or the strong aroma of dried marijuana leaves.
 Cats have the same strong reaction to pot ingestion or secondary smoke inhalation as dogs.
 Cats that are high on pot usually present with excessive drooling (a sign of nausea), vocalization, ataxia (wobbly-legged), and drowsiness, but they can also have more serious signs like convulsions or coma.
 Because of their size, cats can be sickened on much smaller doses.
 The high that cats get from catnip, if you can call it that, is nothing like what that they experience if they eat marijuana or inhale its smoke.

 If pot is bad for dogs, how come they put CBD in some pet medications?

 Only a handful of studies have shown that CBD, a derivative of marijuana’s cousin, the hemp plant, may be helpful in reducing a pet’s anxiety or pain.
 Because CBD includes extremely low levels (or ideally none) of the psychoactive part of the pot plant, pets usually tolerate the formulation well.
-There are a number of safe, pet CBD products on the market and we would be happy to offer some guidance on how to select the best product for your pet.
+There are a number of safe, pet CBD products on the market and we will be happy to offer some guidance on how to select the best product for your pet.